syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 ### Deploy HCloud Cloud Controller Manager - _hcloud only_

-This `make` command will install the CCM in your workload cluster.
+The `make` command will install the CCM in your workload cluster.

 `make install-ccm-in-wl-cluster PRIVATE_NETWORK=false`